 A solution is that patients need blood which is closely matched to their own.
 This is most likely to come from a donor of the same ethnicity.

-Yet only 1 per cent of current blood donors in the UK are Black – that’s 11,400 people.
+Yet only one per cent of current blood donors in the UK are Black – that’s 11,400 people.

-Paul Harrison, head of community at Tropical Sun Foods said: “The majority of Tropical Sun customers in the UK come from African, Asian and Caribbean backgrounds, so we’re delighted to support the NHS in their quest to improve health conditions for people from these communities.
+Paul Harrison, community brand ambassador at Tropical Sun Foods said: “The majority of Tropical Sun customers in the UK come from African, Asian and Caribbean backgrounds, so we’re delighted to support the NHS in their quest to improve health conditions for people from these communities.

 “We have a call-to-action sticker on the front of [our main] products, with real testimonies of people who have recovered after receiving blood or an organ donation.”

 Local schools and community groups have helped to raise awareness of this issue by putting on events such as community blood donation drives, to encourage the public to give blood.

 Birmingham resident Sunitha Dwarakanath said: “I’m on the bone marrow donation list because there was a drive in my community, from a local school that encouraged us to sign up to the bone marrow donation list.

 A beginner at donating blood, London city resident Jamie D. Hunt was pleased that he could donate blood despite his allergies.